Originally published February 25, 2021, updated May 16, 2022

-Manufacturers and distributors are no strangers to machine vision.
+Manufacturers and distributors are no strangers to machine vision and image recognition technologies.
 These systems inspect items on fast-moving production lines or identify missing pallets from warehouse shelves.
-Computer vision is also used in eCommerce to classify images according to tag or category or to detect objects within them.
-By letting AI do the work, you can reduce error rates when processing images and ensure customers find what they want.
+Computer vision and related technologies are also used in eCommerce to classify images according to tag or category or to detect objects within them.
+By letting AI do image tagging, you can reduce error rates when processing images and ensure customers find what they want.

 AI-driven facial recognition systems like the MicroProgram CyberLink FaceMe AI are finding their way into access control devices.
 CyberLink is a deep learning facial identification engine deployed in cloud-based solutions or integrated via SDKs onto edge devices.
 Aside from managing and controlling access to restricted areas, warehouses can enforce mask-wearing and comply with social distancing rules.

 Integrating AI With B2B eCommerce

 eCommerce platforms do not generally include native AI engines.
 If included, they provide a very narrow focus to a specific use case.
 If AI is in your future, you won’t be relying on the AI eCommerce platform, you’ll be relying on the ability of the platform to integrate.

 MLaaS options offered by Google, Amazon, Microsoft Azure, and IBM cover most AI functions required to preprocess data, train and evaluate models, and generate predictions.
 These solutions use REST APIs to connect with other business systems.
 If this is the route you take, select a B2B eCommerce system with a reliable and scalable backend API.

 But that’s not all.
 You need the ability to customize.
 Open-source eCommerce platforms like OroCommerce provide flexibility and the ability to easily customize.
 They provide a solution better suited to your AI integration needs than proprietary options.